-You can track your AdWords campaigns through Google Analytics.
-Aside from being able to see how many users come in through your AdWords campaigns, you’ll be able to see if they stick around your site or if they leave in a hurry.
-If users are bouncing off your page as soon as they arrive, you may want to adjust your content, site navigation or even the ads you’re running through AdWords.
+You can track your Google Ads campaigns through Google Analytics.
+Aside from being able to see how many users come in through your Google Ads campaigns, you'll be able to see if they stick around your site or if they leave in a hurry.
+If users are bouncing off your page as soon as they arrive, you may want to adjust your content, site navigation or even the ads you're running through Ads.

 While this is similar to the “Find out what your users want” section, it's extremely important to track the exact page your users are landing.
 Are they coming straight to your home page or are they landing on a different page of content?
 Once you figure out where your users are landing, you can create a plan to funnel them toward the content you'd like them to see.